 - The financial integrity of the market is managed through the daily settlement process and collection of margins as well as monitoring market volatility

 - Manage basis risk:

-- There is a strong correlation between ASX and underlying markets for Australian grain and wool
+- There is a strong correlation between ASX and underlying markets for Australian agricultural commodities

 - As such, the basis risk, the risk that the hedge does not perform in the same fashion as the underlying commodity being hedged, is reduced